Skip to main content

 Page Navigation

-This spotlight loan presents a masterpiece of woven art from the Museum of Fine Arts, Boston, one of the oldest and most comprehensive collections of Islamic art in North America.
+This spotlight loan presents a woven masterpiece from the Museum of Fine Arts, Boston, home to one of North America’s oldest and most renowned collections of Islamic art.

-At the nexus of Turkish, Iberian, and northern European artistic traditions, the Boston Spanish Holbein carpet embodies the flourishing of cross-cultural exchange in the Mediterranean world at the dawn of the modern age.
-The Aga Khan Museum is proud to be the first venue to display the carpet following conservation in 2025 to preserve this masterpiece for future generations.
+By bringing together Turkish, Iberian, and northern European artistic influences, the carpet reflects the vibrant cultural exchanges that shaped the Mediterranean at the dawn of the modern age.
+Following its conservation in 2025, the Aga Khan Museum is proud to be the first venue to display this masterpiece.

 Curated by